 Map of Film Developing in Sacramento

-With only a few choices, you may still be looking for more options to develop your film in Sacramento.
+With only a few labs in town, you may still be looking for more options to develop your film in Sacramento.
 These are the other routes you could go:

-With email links to your scans becoming the norm, developing your film out of town has become easier than ever before.
+With most labs offering to send your scans by email, developing your film out of town has become easier than ever.
 Just make sure to check how long the lab holds on to negatives.
 Worst case scenario, you can usually pay a few bucks to get them sent back to you.

 As you’re probably aware, developing film by mail is all the rage these days.
-Already on the rise, COVID restrictions really solidified online film developing as the new norm.
+This has becoming more popular year after year for the last decade, but COVID restrictions really solidified online film developing as the new norm.

 Sending your first roll of film in the mail can be nerve wracking – we’ve been there too.
 Luckily, issues with film in the mail seem to be few and far between.
 With some very simple precautions, you should feel perfectly confident.

-Almost every lab processes film by mail in 2021.
+Almost every lab processes some film by mail in 2022.
 If you have a favorite spot in another part of the country (or world for that matter), they’ll most likely be able to develop your film, no matter where you live.

 There are also plenty of labs these days that operate online only.
 They usually have easy ordering and some even provide prepaid film mailers.